 I never sat down and decided, “I will not give my son compliments on his looks.”
-In fact I hadn’t even questioned whether I should compliment him more until I read a few blogs advocating for either side: No, don’t tell your children they’re beautiful… or Yes, tell them.
+I hadn’t even questioned whether I should compliment him more until I read a few blogs advocating for either side: No, don’t tell your children they’re beautiful… or Yes, tell them.
 Often.
 This topic made me wonder why I don’t compliment him daily, and question whether I need to start telling him he’s handsome more often.

 Maybe I don’t always tell him he’s handsome because he receives a ton off attention from other people (Get ready: this is where I will use the annoying mama-gets-to-brag card).
 Recently a lady came up to us at a coffee shop and went on for five minutes straight about how handsome he is.
 Another time at the library, I overheard a teenage girl whisper to her friend, “Look at him; he’s so cute!”
-Part of the reason I don’t shower my kid with any more compliments could be because he already receives so many from random strangers—I’m afraid he’ll be too confident for his own good.
+I don’t shower my kid with any more compliments could be because he already receives so many from random strangers—I’m afraid he’ll be too confident for his own good.

 I also don’t want to focus on his appearance too much when he has no control over why he looks the way he does.
 His DNA determined that his eyes will look this way and his nose will look that way.
 None of that was of his choosing.
 When adults compliment one another, at least there’s a sense that we’re commending the efforts we took to look good: I fixed up my hair, I applied this makeup, I chose this outfit.
 The compliments are directed towards the efforts I made.
 But considering that my two-year-old isn’t exactly choosing his wardrobe or styling his hair at the moment, I don’t end up giving him compliments on his style.
 Maybe when he’s older and starts dressing himself can I see myself paying him more compliments.

 Maybe I don’t want him to think that his looks are “his thing,” that this is what people know him for, and that without them, he doesn’t have much to go by.
-His life shouldn’t be tied to being handsome where he’ll assume that that’s the reason people are drawn to him.
+His life shouldn’t be tied to being handsome where he’ll assume that that’s why people are drawn to him.
 I knew a girl who was beautiful, but growing up, that was pretty much all she heard.
 As an adult, she admitted to having terrible self-esteem.